gtg922r/obsidian-entities/README.md

 - Integration with Dataview for dynamic entity suggestions.
 - Template-based entity creation and insertion.
 - Customizable settings for each provider.
+- Use frontmatter properties as additional aliases when searching.

 ## Installation